bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 <!-- theme: warning -->

-### Writable Permissions Are Required
+### Writable permissions are required
 > Without these writable permissions, bundling your theme will fail, blocking its upload to BigCommerce.

 </div>
 </div>
 </div>

-## Bundling Your Theme
+## Bundling your theme

 Once you have verified the requirements above, you are ready to process and package your theme for upload to BigCommerce.
-Stencil CLI provides two options for creating a `.zip` file that contains all of your theme's essentials, while excluding redundant components.
+Stencil CLI provides two options for creating a `.zip` file that contains all of your theme's essentials while excluding redundant components.
 The options are either only bundling your theme, or bundling and pushing your theme.
 These options are available depending on how you've [authorized](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/troubleshooting-your-setup#stencil-start-errors) your theme:

-### Bundle Only
+### Bundle only

-The `stencil bundle` command is available for all themes, whether they were initialized using OAuth or Basic-Auth tokens.
-To use it, just enter the following on your command line:
+The `stencil bundle` command is available for all themes, whether initialized using OAuth or Basic-Auth tokens.
+To use it, enter the following on your command line:

 `stencil bundle`

 The `bundle` command will notify you of its progress and completion.

-####  Check/Adjust Zipfile's Size
+####  Check/Adjust zipfile's size

 Check the resulting `.zip` file's size before you proceed.
 The zipped bundle should be only a few megabytes.
 BigCommerce imposes a hard limit of 50 MB, and any file size approaching that is problematic.
 If your `.zip` file fits comfortably within the size limit above, jump directly to [Pushing Your Theme](https://developer.bigcommerce.com/stencil-docs/deploying-a-theme/bundling-and-pushing#pushing-your-theme).
-However, if your `.zip` file approaches or exceeds 50 MB, you must first use one of these procedures to restructure your theme to a size that's manageable for upload to BigCommerce:
+However, if your `.zip` file approaches or exceeds 50 MB, you must first use one of these procedures to restructure your theme to a manageable size for upload to BigCommerce:

 * [Shrinking Your Theme by Excluding Static Assets (WebDAV)](https://support.bigcommerce.com/s/article/File-Access-WebDAV#manual)
 * [Staging a Theme for CDN Delivery](https://support.bigcommerce.com/s/article/Optimizing-Your-Images#imageop-cdn)

-### Bundle and Push
+### Bundle and push

-The `stencil push` command is available only for themes that you have successfully initialized using an OAuth token (with `Themes:modify scope`).
+The `stencil push` command is available only for themes that you have successfully initialized using an OAuth token (with `Themes: modify scope`).
 This command bundles your theme and uploads it to the associated store, in one continuous process.

 For further requirements and usage details, please see the _Command-Line Upload_ in [Pushing Your Theme](/stencil-docs/deploying-a-theme/bundling-and-pushing#pushing-your-theme) below.

 For file-size error diagnostics and workarounds, please _Check/Adjust Zipfile's Size_ above.

-### Software Requirements / Resolving Lint Errors
+### Software requirements / resolving lint errors

 * Only use the `stencil bundle` or the `stencil push` command to process and package themes for submission.
 These commands generate `.zip` files that match BigCommerce's expected structure.
 They also generate metadata required for your theme to function properly.

 * Do not create `.zip` files using general-purpose archiving software.
 The resulting files will trigger errors upon upload to BigCommerce.

 * Do not open a bundled theme `.zip` file to add, delete, rename, or update files.
-Doing so will make your theme unusable on the production store.
+Doing so will make your theme unusable in the production store.

 * If bundling your theme triggers multiple lint errors related to the `bundle.js` file, then your theme is missing the `.eslintignore` file.
 Please retrieve this file from the [Stencil Cornerstone repo](https://github.com/bigcommerce/cornerstone/blob/master/.eslintignore), then re-run `stencil bundle` or `stencil push`.

-## Pushing Your Theme
+## Pushing your theme

 BigCommerce provides two alternatives for uploading a theme to its associated BigCommerce store.
-You can perform either a Control Panel Upload, or a Command Line Upload.
+You can perform either a control panel upload, or a command line upload.
 These options are available depending on how you've authorized your theme:

-### Control-Panel Upload (OAuth or Basic Auth)
+### Control panel upload (OAuth or Basic Auth)

-Uploading your theme via the BigCommerce control panel's GUI is compatible with any store token (whether OAuth or Basic-Auth), and with any OAuth token scope, and with all versions of Stencil CLI.
-However, this option requires that you first use stencil bundle to package your theme into a .zip file.
-(Prepare your file according to Bundle Only above.)
+Uploading your theme via the BigCommerce control panel's GUI is compatible with any store token (whether OAuth or Basic Auth), with any OAuth token scope, and with all versions of Stencil CLI.
+However, this option requires that you first use a stencil bundle to package your theme into a .zip file.
+(Prepare your file according to Bundle only above.)

-For the upload steps in the control panel, see the [Uploading Custom Themes](https://support.bigcommerce.com/s/article/Stencil-Themes#download-upload) article in our Knowledge Base.
+For the control panel's upload steps, see the [Uploading Custom Themes](https://support.bigcommerce.com/s/article/Stencil-Themes#download-upload) article in our Knowledge Base.

 For error codes that you might encounter when uploading a theme – and corresponding workarounds, see [Troubleshooting Theme Uploads](https://developer.bigcommerce.com/stencil-docs/installing-stencil-cli/troubleshooting-your-setup).

-### Command-Line Upload (OAuth Required)
+### Command line upload (OAuth required)

-The stencil push command allows you to both bundle your theme and upload it to the store, with a single terminal command.
+The stencil push command allows you to bundle your theme and upload it to the store, with a single terminal command.
 To run stencil push, you must first:

-Successfully initialize your theme using an OAuth token that was created with the Themes:modify scope.
+Successfully initialize your theme using an OAuth token that you created with the Themes: modify scope.
 Install Stencil CLI version 1.12.0 or higher.

 To check your current Stencil CLI version, enter `stencil --version` or `stencil -V` on the command line.
 If you need to update an earlier version, reinstall Stencil CLI.

-### Pushing a Theme
+### Pushing a theme

 To initiate bundling and pushing, enter the following on the command line:

 `stencil push`

-Stencil CLI is designed to display the same notifications, prompts, and selection options that you would receive when using the control panel's GUI.
+Stencil CLI displays the same notifications, prompts, and selection options you would receive when using the control panel's GUI.
 Below are some of the notifications and interactions you might see.

-### Successful Bundling
+### Successful bundling

 Stencil CLI will display `ok` confirmations, or `not ok` errors, or `warnings` for individual substeps in bundling and uploading your theme.
 If bundling is successful, you will next see a `Processing` progress bar to track the upload.